-Listening to this album reminds me of listening to randomly chosen mixed tapes from past lovers and friends.
-It also reminds me of some of the more mellow 70’s singer/songwriters that I grew up listening to.
-Perhaps it’s a melding of the two, glued and pasted together with lines from discarded love letters and notes passed between friends in high school hallways.
+Listening to Write About Love reminds me of listening to randomly chosen mixed tapes from past lovers and friends.
+It also brings back memories of some of the more mellow 70’s singer/songwriters that I grew up listening to.
+Perhaps it’s a melding of the two, glued and pasted together, with lines from discarded love letters and notes passed between friends in high school hallways.

-Overall, I am really digging this album.
-These are like the mix tapes and love letters that were never thrown away.
-The ones you find yourself revisiting, over and again, taking them in with a bit more maturity now, and most days, with a more sunnier perspective to mix with the melancholic words and refrains that still linger on your insides (and in the songs).
+Overall, I’m really digging this album.
+These are like the mixtapes and love letters that were never thrown away.
+The ones you find yourself revisiting, over and again, taking them in with a bit more maturity now, and most days, with a more sunnier perspective to dance with the melancholic words and refrains that still linger on your insides (and in the songs).